HOME

 Q: How do you register for the camp?

-A: Campers may register either online or by submitting a paper application.
-Here is a direct link to begin the online registration process: Commonwealth Lacrosse Camp Online Registration.
-Paper applications are contained within the Commonwealth Lacrosse Camp brochure.
+A: All registrations must be submitted online.
+Here is a direct link to begin the process: Commonwealth Lacrosse Camp Online Registration.

 Q: When are camp deposits and final payments due?